bugtrons/bugtrons-2/instructions.md

   - This will be a **100 minutes** contest where participants will be provided by questions and they have to solve them in given time duration only.
   - Use your above Hackerrank account to participate in this round.
 Contest Link will be shared to you on given time.
   - Valid test cases (added by problem setter/tester) will check your submission and will provide you with required points.
-  - Top 3 hackers from the Hackerrank leaderboard will receive prizes and swags from [DEVSTRONS](https://devstrons.bio.link)
+  - Top 3 hackers (winners) from the Hackerrank leaderboard will receive prizes and swags from [DEVSTRONS](https://devstrons.bio.link)

+ **Note**: Use your above Hackerrank account to participate in this round.
+Contest Link will be shared to you on given time.